-During winter months it is important for Highland residents and the City to work together during snow removal weather.
-Highland City tries to provide expeditious and efficient snow removal during winter snowstorms.
-City road crews work hard towards a high level of service for its residents during these road conditions.
-During heavy snow storms it can take as much as 48 hours to clear all priority routes and through streets once the storm has subsided.
-Parking on the streets makes it difficult for plows to clear the streets.
-It is unlawful to park any motor vehicles upon city streets from
+During winter months it is important for Highland City and it's residents to work together.
+Highland City strives to provide expeditious and efficient snow removal during winter storm events.
+City crews work hard to provide a high level of service to residents when inclement road conditions exist.
+After a heavy snow storm, it may take as much as 48 hours to clear all priority routes and through streets once the storm has subsided.
+Vehicles parked on the street make it difficult for plows to clear snow.
+Residents are cautioned that it is unlawful to park any motor vehicle on a City street from

-Please take into consideration that the Utah Department of Transportation (UDOT) plows SR-92, SR-74, and North Utah County Blvd (4800 West) and like the City, we will all work as efficiently as allowed during winter snow storms.
+Please note that the Utah Department of Transportation (UDOT) plows SR-92, SR-74, and North County Blvd (4800 West).
+They work as efficiently as possible during winter snow storms.